discordjs/guide/guide/miscellaneous/useful-packages.md

 **Please Note:** In this demonstration I only encrypted Strings, however, it is entirely possible to encrypt any data type.

 :::warning
 Please ensure that the passphrase you use to encrypt user data is **strong**.
-It should consist of at least eight characters, and should include letters, numbers, and symbols.
+It should consist of at least eight characters, and should include letters, numbers and symbols.

 :::danger
 If you lose this passphrase, the user data you have encrypted will be **unrecoverable**.
 It is highly recommended that you create at least one secure back-up of this key.